cwwang1979/ISLES26-ResEncL-3-Ensemble/README.md

 When prompted, enter the archive password shown above.

-4. Extract the contained model archive:
+4. Extract the contained model archive into the `model/` directory:

 ```bash
 mkdir -p model